Thothius/roomian-realms/README.md

 ### Custom Music

-Immersive soundtrack that enhances the atmospheric experience of each race and their environments.
+Immerse yourself in the world of Roomian Realms with a custom soundtrack that enhances the atmosphere of your empire.

 ## Installation

-1. Download the latest release from the [Releases](https://github.com/Thothius/roomian-realms/releases) page
+1. Download the latest release from the [Releases page](https://github.com/Thothius/roomian-realms/releases)
-2. Extract the contents to your Songs of Syx mods folder:
+2. Extract the contents to your Songs of Syx mods folder (usually located at `C:\Users\[YourUsername]\AppData\Roaming\songsofsyx\mods\`)
-   - Windows: `%APPDATA%\songsofsyx\mods\`
-   - Linux: `~/.local/share/songsofsyx/mods/`
-   - Mac: `~/Library/Application Support/songsofsyx/mods/`
-3. Launch Songs of Syx and enable the mod in the Mod Manager
+3. Launch Songs of Syx and enable the mod in the Mods menu
+4. Start a new game to experience all features

 ## Compatibility

-Roomian Realms is compatible with Songs of Syx version 68+.
+- Compatible with Songs of Syx version 68

-## Contributing

-Contributions are welcome!
-Feel free to submit issues or pull requests to help improve the mod.
+- Not compatible with previous versions

 ## Credits

-Created by Thothius
+- Mod created by Ted
+- Special thanks to the Songs of Syx modding community

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.